Richard Mazda: Acting career

-In January 2005 he formed his own acting troupe, The Queens Players and, a year after emigrating to the USA, he scored an Off Broadway role as English in Scott Brooks's Bag Fulla Money.
+In January 2005 he formed his own acting troupe, The Queens Players and, a year after emigrating to the US, he scored an Off Broadway role as English in Scott Brooks's Bag Fulla Money.
 Mazda has appeared in various Hollywood films, including Saving Private Ryan, Batman Begins, Love Actually and Quills.

 Director

 After several years in New York, Mazda built a custom theater complex, The Secret Theatre, which now is primarily an acting school that includes a thriving program for children.
-From 2008-15 it hosted The Queens Players, a classical acting troupe founded by Mazda.
+From 2008 to 2015 it hosted The Queens Players, a classical acting troupe founded by Mazda.
 In 2007, after a search for a home for The Queens Players, The Secret Theatre was built in a warehouse building, The LIC Arts Center, in Long Island City, Queens.
 The initial performance space was known as The Little Secret after a second larger space, The Big Secret, was constructed in 2009.
 This was followed by a third space, POCO, which opened in 2010, and then The Studio, which was built in 2012.
 It closed as a theater in 2020.

 The Secret Theatre acted as a rental house for prestigious off off companies such as Flux Theatre Ensemble and Gideon Productions, and now has student shows.
 Notable productions included the NYIT Award-winning HoneyComb Trilogy and Adam Szymkowicz's Hearts Like Fists.